kevinwenjili/3d-structural-analysis/README.md

 `Node Property` sheet is used to define the points or nodes where structural members connect.
 The location of the nodes are defined in the global coordinate system `X`, `Y`, and `Z`.
 Node displacement and rotational restraints can be defined for each node by setting the value to `1` under the corresponding node and displacement/rotational axis.
 Initial node displacement and rotation, if any, is also defined on this sheet.

 ### Member Property
 `Member Property` sheet is used to define the member properties of the structural frame member.
 The frame member must be connected to a `NEAR` and `FAR` node.
 Rotation about the local-axis of the member is possible to orientate the member's local coordinate system (LCS) with respect to the global coordinate system (GCS) is possible by setting adjusting the rotational angle `ANGLE`.
-The default LCS orientation is shown in Figure 1.
+The default LCS orientation is shown in <>.

 ### Node Load
 `Node Load` sheet is used to define any point load or point rotation applied directly on a node. `LOAD FACTOR` can be utilized to assign load factors (i.e. from a load combination).